USMNT Power Rankings: Who will make the 2026 World Cup squad?

 The Club America forward is super tricky and still growing.
 Big days are ahead.

 He didn't see the field in Qatar, but he sure is impressive in La Liga.

 De la Torre is becoming a regular for Celta Vigo, where his silky smooth game is continuing to develop.
 It'll be tough for him to crack the USMNT starting XI, but there's no doubt that there's big value in what the 24-year-old midfielder has to offer.

 Because of that, he's worth keeping an eye on.
 If he continues to progress in La Liga, that will be very, very good news for the U.S.

 Another player that may have had something to say in Qatar if healthy.

-He'll need to stay healthy and get some consistent minutes, but Richards is certainly one to watch over the next few years.
+He'll need to stay healthy and get some consistent minutes, something which he has been unable to do thus far, but Richards is certainly one to watch over the next few years.

 Slonina will almost certainly be on the 2026 roster.
 To be fair, he was close to being in the 2022 squad.